 There seems to be really only one way to avoid contributing to the problems created by conventional farming methods and that seems to be to buy as much locally grown organic as you can with the latest research showing organic farming can capture 26% more carbon in the soil than on conventional farms, which would go some way to slowing down climate change.
 When you have to choose between organic or locally grown then just go with your gut.
 The only way to really know which is better from an environmental point of view is to do a specific Life Cycle Analysis of every food item, so don’t overthink it.

 There are a number of shops offering organic fruit and vegetables now, although finding locally-grown package-free ones can be tricky.
 My local organic greengrocer in Windy Arbour, D14 – Eco Logic – is a blessing to me and I buy all my fruit and veg with him, unless I’m at the weekly farmers market when I buy from Wicklow based organic fruit and veg growers Carracamuch Cottage.
 If you live closer to Kildare check out Moyle Abbey.
+In Wexford you can get organic leaves from Gorse Farm.
 In Tipperary you have Cloncannon Biofarm, and in Sligo you have Knockvicar Organic Garden.
-In North County Dublin there’s McNallys Family Farm.
+In North County Dublin there’s McNallys Family Farm and in Roscommon is Drumanilra Farm.
 Most farmers markets will have some supplier of organic fruit and veg so check with your local farmers market.
 To find it here’s a useful list of farmers markets in Ireland

 There are a few smaller, and specialist producers in other areas of the country.
 Foodture is a great tool for connecting with fair food producers in your area.